 About Fire District 1

-Sedgwick County Fire District 1, under the direction of Interim Chief Douglas Williams, provides fire protection and emergency medical service response for approximately 631 square miles of Sedgwick County, primarily the unincorporated areas of the county and the following cites: Bel Aire, Kechi, Park City, Maize, Bentley, Andale, Garden Plain, Goddard, Viola, Haysville and Furley.
+Sedgwick County Fire District 1, under the direction of Fire Chief Douglas Williams, provides fire protection and emergency medical service response for approximately 631 square miles of Sedgwick County, primarily the unincorporated areas of the county and the following cites: Bel Aire, Kechi, Park City, Maize, Bentley, Andale, Garden Plain, Goddard, Viola, Haysville and Furley.

 Sedgwick County Entry-Level Firefighter Minimum Qualifications